 This Campark model has a 20 megapixel camera and shoots video at a maximum 1296p resolution, giving you the absolute best chance of capturing quality snaps.
 At day the picture is bright and clear, with very little in terms of artifacts.
 It also has a night vision range of 65 feet (20 metres), meaning that you’ll be able to monitor wildlife from quite a distance away from where you’ve mounted the camera.

-One of the most exciting features of the T80 is the aforementioned ability to view the camera’s feed from your phone.
+Being a wireless trail camera, one of the best features of the T80 is the aforementioned ability to view the camera’s feed from your phone.
 Using the dedicated app, you can stream the view from the camera.
 Since the T80 uses a Wi-Fi network to stream, you won’t be able to watch from miles away, but you will be able to tweak settings and check the stream remotely from a useful distance.

 - 1080p Video Resolution